 Most branches meet about once a month for ten months of the year, but this varies.
 Branches determine their activities, often driven by local needs or sudden larger emergencies but also with consideration of the Association’s current and ongoing projects.
 Fund raising supports the activity of a branch and its contribution to State affairs.
 Each year the Association selects:

-- A country of study – to provide focus for getting to know our world neighbours better – currently studying Bhutan – recent countries have included Congo, Nepal, Iceland
+- A country of study – to provide focus for getting to know our world neighbours better – currently studying Maldives – recent countries have included Bhutan, Congo, Nepal, Iceland

 - A Tasmanian Primary Product – keeping in touch with food and agriculture and the broader potential of different products – can they be used in crafting or other ways?
-Currently studying truffles – recent hits were hemp, rhubarb and lavender
+Currently studying cheese – recent hits were cheese, hemp, rhubarb and lavender

-- A Health Topic – encouraging us to stay informed about our health and about conditions impacting women and families in the community – currently studying endometriosis, a condition that affects 1 in 10 Australian women
+- A Health Topic – encouraging us to stay informed about our health and about conditions impacting women and families in the community – currently studying stoke.
+Previously studied endometriosis.

-- A charitable cause operating in Tasmania – keeps us in touch with the needs of our community and others working in the field – currently we are our cause as we seek to rebuild our crisis fund so we have flexibility to respond to community need in times of crisis – be it large scale or small
+- A charitable cause operating in Tasmania – keeps us in touch with the needs of our community and others working in the field – currently we are supporting Orange Sky.

 These topics help shape Branch programs – offering possibilities of guest speakers, projects, fundraisers and more.
 We also have ongoing financial commitments to various programs including a foster child, education programs and our membership and support of the Associated Country Women of the World (ACWW).
 Our International Officer supports Branches in keeping informed of ACWW activities and supports the Country of Study program.